New E-Bike Legislation in New Jersey to Take Effect in on July 19

 About the Rise of E-Bikes

 E-bikes have emerged as a national phenomenon with over one million sold in the United States in 2022.
-This number rose to 1.7 million in 2024, an increase of 70% — and market observers believe this upwards trajectory will continue on an exponential path.
+This number rose to 1.7 million in 2024, an increase of 70% — and market observers believe this upward trajectory will continue on an exponential path.
 Their popularity can be attributed to convenience, accessibility, and price, especially in dense areas where conventional commuting can be time-consuming or expensive.

 Read More: Secret Entrances and Exits To + From Hoboken to Avoid Traffic